 Those who accepted His message and were baptized were JEWS!

 ALLEGATION: What about the fact that worship of Yeshua as "God" is a direct violation of YHVH's clear command to avoid the worship of "other gods"?

-How can anyone possibly say that Yeshua was NOT the Messiah - YHWH in the Flesh/an "arm" of YHWH - when He was foreshadowed throughout the Tanach, and has already fulfilled the first four feasts?
+How can anyone possibly say that Yeshua was NOT the DIVINE Messiah - the "arm" of YHWH - when He was foreshadowed throughout the Tanach, and has already fulfilled the first four feasts?
 He is the ONLY One Who ever has done, or ever will do the following, as He was: